savila/HALOGEN/README.md

 * glass file: A glass file

-* transfer file: A table of k,T(k) for the desired cosmology.
+* Power Spectrum file: A table of logk,logP(k) for the desired cosmology.
 This may be produced in any fashion, but is simple with CAMB, CLASS, or at hmf.icrar.org.

 If the standalone ``halogen`` program is used, type ``./halogen